Updated Wednesday, March 2, 2016

-Providers use a number of factors to return a quote when pricing your car insurance.
 Car modifications can seriously affect how insurers assess your car insurance policy in two key areas:

-Risk of Theft – Some modifications, such as phone kits or performance modifications, also increase the chance that your vehicle is broken into or stolen.
+- Risk of Theft – Some modifications, such as phone kits or performance modifications, also increase the chance that your vehicle is broken into or stolen.

-Generally many of the performance and aesthetic changes made to vehicles will increase the cost of cover.
+In general, many of the performance and aesthetic changes made to vehicles will increase the cost of cover.
 Interestingly, insurers even rate specialist paint and decals as a higher risk, and ‘go faster stripes’ and rally numbers are cause for concern when considering the cost of cover.

 Advice on insuring a modified car

-If changing your car from the factory specification, always tell your insurer at the time you make a change.
+- If you’re changing your car from the factory specification, always tell your insurer at the time you make a change.
 Different insurers have a different view on what constitutes a modification, so it is always best to check whether your insurance policy is impacted.